retlat/AndroidWerckerSample/README.md

 **This Repository depends on beta release of Android Studio and Android Plugin for Gradle.**

 ## Goal
-1. Run just only lint Gradle task
+1. Run just only lint Gradle task on Wercker
 1. Don't create original Docker image
 1. Install Android SDK via Android Plugin for Gradle